Pay-per-click: History

 Several sites claim to be the first PPC model on the web, with many appearing in the mid-1990s.
 For example, in 1996, the first known and documented version of a PPC was included in a web directory called Planet Oasis.
 This was a desktop application featuring links to informational and commercial websites, and it was developed by Ark Interface II, a division of Packard Bell NEC Computers.
 The initial reactions from commercial companies to Ark Interface II's "pay-per-visit" model were skeptical, however.
 By the end of 1997, over 400 major brands were paying between $.005 to $.25 per click plus a placement fee.

 In February 1998 Jeffrey Brewer of Goto.com, a 25-employee startup company (later Overture, now part of Yahoo!), presented a pay per click search engine proof-of-concept to the TED conference in California.
 This presentation and the events that followed created the PPC advertising system.
 Credit for the concept of the PPC model is generally given to Idealab and Goto.com founder Bill Gross.

 Google started search engine advertising in December 1999.
 It was not until October 2000 that the AdWords system was introduced, allowing advertisers to create text ads for placement on the Google search engine.
 However, PPC was only introduced in 2002; until then, advertisements were charged at cost-per-thousand impressions or Cost per mille (CPM).
 Overture has filed a patent infringement lawsuit against Google, saying the rival search service overstepped its bounds with its ad placement tools.

 Although GoTo.com started PPC in 1998, Yahoo! did not start syndicating GoTo.com (later Overture) advertisers until November 2001.
 Prior to this, Yahoo's primary source of SERPs advertising included contextual IAB advertising units (mainly 468x60 display ads).
 When the syndication contract with Yahoo! was up for renewal in July 2003, Yahoo! announced its intent to acquire Overture for $1.63 billion.
-Today, companies such as adMarketplace, ValueClick and acknowledge offering PPC services, as an alternative to AdWords and AdCenter.
+Today, companies such as adMarketplace and ValueClick offer PPC services as alternatives to AdWords and AdCenter.